noahbena/server/README.md

-# App to be used by Startup owner to receive feedback
+# App to be used by Startup owner / Product Managers to receive feedback by Email

 User uses startup's user
 ==> startup owner wants feedback